dret/webconcepts/concepts/http-method/ORDERPATCH.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-method/ORDERPATCH"
 title:         "HTTP Request Method: ORDERPATCH"
+concept-name:  HTTP Request Method
+concept-value: ORDERPATCH
 description: "The ORDERPATCH method is used to change the ordering semantics of a collection, to change the order of the collection's members in the ordering, or both."
 ---